0732sta/starter-python/standard-input/README.md

 ## For Loop
 - Follow the [Step](#Step)
-- but create and use the new python file ['loops.py'](https://github.com/0732sta/starter-python/blob/master/standard-input/loops.py)
+- but create and use the new python file [loops.py](https://github.com/0732sta/starter-python/blob/master/standard-input/loops.py)
 ### For example 5 :
 ![loop](loop.png)

 ## While Loop
 - Follow the [Step](#Step)
-- but create and use the new python file ['while-loop.py'](https://github.com/0732sta/starter-python/blob/master/standard-input/while-loop.py)
+- but create and use the new python file [while-loop.py](https://github.com/0732sta/starter-python/blob/master/standard-input/while-loop.py)
 ### For example 5 :
 ![even](even-while.png)

 ## Range
 - Follow the [Step](#Step)
-- but create and use the new python file ['range.py'](https://github.com/0732sta/starter-python/blob/master/standard-input/range.py)
+- but create and use the new python file [range.py](https://github.com/0732sta/starter-python/blob/master/standard-input/range.py)
 ### For example 6 :
 ![range](range.png)

 ## Function
 - Follow the [Step](#Step)
-- but create and use the new python file ['function.py'](https://github.com/0732sta/starter-python/blob/master/standard-input/function.py)
+- but create and use the new python file [function.py](https://github.com/0732sta/starter-python/blob/master/standard-input/function.py)
 ### For example 7 :
 ![function](function.png)

 ## Dictionary
 - Follow the [Step](#Step)
-- but create and use the new python file ['dictionary.py'](https://github.com/0732sta/starter-python/blob/master/standard-input/dictionary.py)
+- but create and use the new python file [dictionary.py](https://github.com/0732sta/starter-python/blob/master/standard-input/dictionary.py)
 ### For example 8 :
 ![dictionary](dictionary.png)

 ## Scope
 - Follow the [Step](#Step)
-- but create and use the new python file ['scope.py'](https://github.com/0732sta/starter-python/blob/master/standard-input/scope.py)
+- but create and use the new python file [scope.py](https://github.com/0732sta/starter-python/blob/master/standard-input/scope.py)
 ### For example 9 :
 ![scope](scope.png)

 ## Set
 - Follow the [Step](#Step)
-- but create and use the new python file ['dictionary1.py'](https://github.com/0732sta/starter-python/blob/master/standard-input/dictionary1.py)
+- but create and use the new python file [dictionary1.py](https://github.com/0732sta/starter-python/blob/master/standard-input/dictionary1.py)
 - Also, simple implement function 'set' and 'sorted' go to file [sorting-set.py](https://github.com/0732sta/starter-python/blob/master/type/sorting-set.py)
-### For example 9 :
+### For example 10 :
-- Before put 'set'
+- Before put ''set''

 ![befpre](bfr-sort.png)
 - After put 'set'
 ![After](after-set.png)